Home » Recipe Index » Chicken Recipes

 Chinese Salt and Pepper Chicken Wings are much easier to make than you might think.
 Here are the basic steps:

-1. Marinate the chicken (15 to 20 minutes) in a mixture of rice wine, garlic, and ginger to give it lots of flavor.
+1. Marinate the chicken to give it lots of flavor.

 2. Coat the chicken pieces in starch (you can use potato starch or cornstarch).